Toward Neuronal Implementations of Delayed Optimal Control: Neurons and microcircuits

 Overall, we have three very distinct circuits, all of which --- in conjunction with $G_1(z)$ and $G_3(z)$ --- are compatible with the neuromuscular delay graph.
-It is interesting to see that although we have confined ourselves to minimal realizations, these minimal realizations translate to circuits with different numbers of neurons.
+Interestingly, although we confined ourselves to minimal realizations, these minimal realizations translate to circuits with different numbers of neurons.
 Additionally, even though the controllable and observable canonical realizations have the same number of zeros in their matrices, they have circuits with different numbers of neurons (2 and 3, respectively).

-These three circuits can be used to implement \textit{any} second-order controller.
+These three circuits --- in conjunction with $G_1(z)$ and $G_3(z)$ --- can implement \textit{any} second-order controller.
 This follows naturally from the generality of the three types of realizations we considered.
 This has interesting implications for neuronal circuits in the body --- namely, that a given circuit can capture a wide array of behaviors depending on the specific values of the synaptic weights and self-dynamics.
-This is reminiscent of the idea of canonical microcircuits within the brain \cite{nelson2002cortical}, in which the same circuit is found throughout the cortex (i.e. surface layer of the brain), and is hypothesized to perform some kind of universal computation.
+This is reminiscent of the idea of canonical microcircuits within the brain \cite{nelson2002cortical}, in which the same circuit is found throughout the cortex (i.e., surface layer of the brain), and is hypothesized to perform some kind of universal computation.
 In our case, the ``universal computation'' associated with our circuits can be any second-order dynamical computation.

-\textit{Remark:} Some methods from \cite{Stenberg2022_IFP2} can be reworked such that the resulting controller structure is compatible with some sensorimotor delay graph, as is done in \cite{Karashchuk_2024}.
+\textit{Remark:} It is possible to rework some methods from \cite{Stenberg2022_IFP2} to make the resulting controller structure compatible with some sensorimotor delay graph, as is done in \cite{Karashchuk_2024}.
 However, the resulting structure is highly non-minimal --- indeed, for a scalar system, its dynamics can also be captured by one of the three circuits mentioned above.